DinoChiesa/Apigee-Proxy-JWT-POP/README.md

        "payloadclaims" : { "nonce" : "8b5df20b01249df6f6" }
      }'
    ```
+   (The number `8b5df20b01249df6f6` is unimportant.
+It just needs to be unique.)

-   The result is another JWT, containing a nonce claim.
-We use this entire JWT as the nonce.
+   The result from that call is another JWT, containing a nonce claim.
+We use
+   this entire JWT as the nonce.

    ```
    NONCE=eyJraWQiOiI5ZTBjN2I3NCIsI...